Get notified of page updates

 - Number of prior treatments and response: Some targeted therapies are used to treat progression or recurrence after a specified number or type of prior treatments have already been used.

-- Results of tumor biomarker testing: Some targeted therapies work best on cancers that express certain biomarkers.
+- Results of tumor testing: Some targeted therapies work best on cancers that express certain biomarkers.
 Biomarkers can be proteins, genes changes, and other cell products.
-You can learn more about biomarker testing for selecting targeted therapies in our Common Biomarkers sections.
+You can learn more about testing for selecting targeted therapies in our Common Biomarkers sections.

 - Results of genetic testing for an inherited mutation: Some targeted therapies work best on cancers in people with certain inherited mutations.
-One example is PARP inhibitors, which were originally developed to treat cancers in people with BRCA1 and BRCA2 mutations.
+One example is PARP inhibitors, which were originally developed to treat cancers in people with and mutations.

-Each targeted therapy drug has different indications.
+Each drug has different indications.
 You can read more in our section on Indications.
 Like all cancer treatments, targeted therapies can have side effects.
 Visit our section on Side Effects for more information.